 - Takes part in novel activities

-- Creates novel items
+- Creates new products

 - Enters new markets

-- Adopts new operational procedures or technology systems
+- Adopts new procedures or technology

-- Participates in ventures situated far from the headquarters
+- Participates in ventures far from headquarters

-What is Strategic Risk?
+What Is Strategic Risk?

 Business Risks